Let’s be honest – sometimes life gets busy. Things fall to the side, priorities shift, your health goes off track. You didn’t want it to, but it did.

 4. Ask for help.

 This can be really hard.
-It was for me.
+It was for me when I was in the thick of it.
 But working with a personalised coach, who could support me in a way that was tailored to me, was what I needed.
 Yes, even the coaches need coaching.
-My coach helped me unravel what was going on and how I got there, and helped guide me out again.
+My mentors helped me unravel what was going on and how I got there, and helped guide me out again.

 5. Make the small changes that will make big differences.